-Selecting the best class A brand for full-time living requires a bit of a different process than you’d use to select an RV for occasional or short-term use.
+Selecting the best class A motorhome for full-time living requires a bit of a different process than you’d use to select an RV for occasional or short-term use.

 Whether you’re selling your home and downsizing or you’re trying to broach the subject of explaining to your parents that you want to live in an RV, you better know what you’re looking at with different RV brands.

-Fortunately, this guide is going to help you narrow down your choices and find the best class A brand for full-time living to meet all your needs.
+Fortunately, this guide is going to help you narrow down your choices and find the best class A motorhome to meet all your needs.

 And we’ll also cover some important criteria to help you pick a functional and comfortable best class A RV.